How Do Pensions And Life Insurance Work Together?

 There are a lot of common myths about life insurance coverage.
 One of the most persistent is that it’s expensive.

-Truthfully, whether you’re dedicating a small amount of your pension fund to paying for life insurance, have a life insurance benefit attached to your pension, or are just privately funding it yourself, life insurance generally isn’t actually costly at all.
+Truthfully, whether you’re dedicating a small amount of your pension fund to paying for life insurance, have a life insurance benefit attached to your pension, or are just privately funding it yourself, life insurance generally isn’t costly at all.

 Another common myth is that established life insurance providers will do everything they can to avoid paying out your death benefit.